zia-javanbakht/AFE/README.md

 IMPORTANT NOTE.
 Use of these listings are permitted for teaching, learning, and research provided that proper referencing to the book is made.
 The authors will not be liable to any consequences resulting from the use of the code.

+---

+> Please send your comments/suggestions or bug reports to zia.javanbakht@gmail.com.